sjuulwijnia/kx-modals/README.md

         transform: 'translate(0, 0)'
       }))
     ],
-    // the OUT animation that is played a modal is created
+    // the OUT animation that is played when a modal is created
     out: [
       animate('300ms ease-out', style({
         opacity: 0,